Get

 Police dogs help their teams protect the innocent, pursue justice, and reduce crime in numerous ways.

-Some of the essential roles you might see them fill include:
+Essential roles that you might see them fill include:

-Police work has been an easy transition for some working dog classes because it takes advantage of traits they use in their traditional roles.
+Police work has been an easy transition for certain working dog classes because it takes advantage of traits they use in their traditional roles.
 For instance, herding breeds excel as apprehension dogs due to the intelligence, restraint, and athleticism that helped them manage their flocks.
-Meanwhile, hounds possess the acute olfaction needed for detection and search and rescue operations.
+Hounds possess the acute olfaction needed for detection and search-and-rescue operations.

 The 10 Police Dog Breeds